 - i.
-Never attempt to use a blade other than a single 10 inch blade with the standard SawStop® brake cartridge.
-Never attempt to use a dado set or blade other than an 8 inch dado set with the SawStop® dado cartridge.
+Never attempt to use a blade other than a single 10 inch blade with the standard $SawStop^{®}$ brake cartridge.
+Never attempt to use a dado set or blade other than an 8 inch dado set with the $SawStop^{®}$ dado cartridge.
 The use of smaller diameter blades with a brake cartridge designed for larger blades could result in a serious injury because the brake cannot be positioned correctly to stop the smaller blades. - ii.
-Never stack dado blades thicker than 13/16 inch.
-The 8 inch dado brake cartridge is not designed to stop dado stacks thicker than 29/32 inch. - iii.
+Never stack dado blades thicker than $^{13}/{16}$ inch.
+The 8 inch dado brake cartridge is not designed to stop dado stacks thicker than $^{13}/{16}$ inch. - iii.
 Do not use molding heads.
 The use of molding heads could result in a serious injury because neither the standard brake cartridge nor the dado brake cartridge is designed to stop a molding head. - iv.
 Never use a blade with damaged or missing teeth as this can result in a more serious injury or a false activation of the brake.
-Blades with variable spacing between teeth are compatible with the SawStop® safety system, however you must ensure the brake is positioned correctly by rotating the blade at least one full revolution to be certain that none of the teeth touch the brake (see page 30 for more information on setting the brake position). - v.
+Blades with variable spacing between teeth are compatible with the SawStop[®] safety system, however you must ensure the brake is positioned correctly by rotating the blade at least one full revolution to be certain that none of the teeth touch the brake (see page 30 for more information on setting the brake position). - v.
 Never install the blade backwards.
 The brake might not stop a blade that is installed backwards. - vi.
 Do not use saw blades or dado sets that have a lacquer or other coating on the teeth.
 These coatings are non-conductive and therefore can reduce the speed at which the system detects contact.
 In other words, a coated tooth must cut slightly deeper into the skin for contact to be detected, resulting in a somewhat more serious injury.
 Used blades that originally had a coating are OK to use since the coating is worn away within a few uses.
-However, SawStop recommends that you examine each tooth on such blades to confirm that no coating remains. - vii.
-Blades with depth-limiting shoulders may take longer to stop in the event of an accident than standard blades, and you could receive a more serious injury.
-Therefore, SawStop recommends using blades without depth-limiting shoulders.
+However, SawStop recommends that you examine each tooth on such blades to confirm that no coating remains.